aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

     maxLength: 100
  ```

-Providing the following api we should obtain a validation error due to the length of the string provided in the description of our api.
+If we validate the following API, we should obtain a validation error due to the length of the string provided in the description of our API.

 ```yaml
 #%RAML 1.0